Ultrametric spaces of branches on arborescent singularities: Introduction

 Let us mention also another difference with the treatments of smooth germs $S$ in \cite{FJ 04} and \cite{J 15}.
 In both references, the authors treat simultaneously the relations between triples of functions on their trees (called \emph{skewness}, \emph{thinness} and \emph{multiplicity}).
 Our paper shows that an important part of their theory (for instance, the reconstruction of the shape of the trees from valuation theory) may be done by looking at only one function (the one they call the skewness).

+In the whole paper, we work for simplicity with \emph{complex} normal surface singularities.
+Note that, in fact, our techniques make nearly everything work for singularities which are spectra of normal $2$-dimensional local rings defined over algebraically closed fields of arbitrary characteristic.
+Indeed, our treatment is based on the fact that the intersection matrix of a resolution of the singularity is negative definite (see Theorem \ref{prop:negdef} below), a theorem which is true in this greater generality (see Lipman \cite[Lemma 14.1]{L 69}).
+The only exception to this possibility of extending our results to positive characteristic is Section \ref{aplloski}, as it uses Newton-Puiseux series, which behave differently in positive characteristic (see Remark \ref{Campillo}).

 The paper is structured as follows.
-In Section \ref{sec:genorm} we recall standard facts about Mumford's \emph{intersection theory on normal surface singularities.
-In Section \ref{sec:treeultram} we present basic relations between \emph{ultrametrics}, \emph{arborescent posets}, \emph{hierarchies} on finite sets}, \emph{trees}, \emph{rooted trees}, \emph{height} and \emph{depth} functions on rooted trees, and \emph{additive distances} on unrooted ones.
+In Section \ref{sec:genorm} we recall standard facts about Mumford's intersection theory on normal surface singularities.
+In Section \ref{sec:treeultram} we present basic relations between \emph{ultrametrics}, \emph{arborescent posets}, \emph{hierarchies} on finite sets, \emph{trees}, \emph{rooted trees}, \emph{height} and \emph{depth} functions on rooted trees, and \emph{additive distances} on unrooted ones.
 Even if those relations are standard, we could not find them formulated in a way adapted to our purposes.
 For this reason we present them carefully.
 The next two sections contain our results.
 Namely, the ultrametric spaces of branches of arborescent singularities are studied in Section \ref{sec:main} and the valuative interpretations are developed in Section \ref{sec:valcons}.
+We dedicate a special subsection (\ref{aplloski}) to the original case considered by P\l oski, where both $S$ and $L$ are smooth, by giving an alternative proof of his theorem using so-called \emph{Eggers-Wall trees}.
 Finally, Section \ref{sec:oprob} contains examples and a list of open problems which turn around the following question: \emph{is it possible to extend at least partially our results to some singularities which are not arborescent}?
 Our examples show that there exist normal surface singularities and branches $L$ on them for which $U_L$ is not even a metric.

-{\bf Acknowledgements.} This research was partially supported by the French grant ANR-12-JS01-0002-01 SUSI and Labex CEMPI (ANR-11-LABX-0007-01), and also by the Spanish Projects MTM2012-36917-C03-01 and MTM2013-45710-C2-2-P. The third author is grateful to Mar\'{\i}a Angelica Cueto, Andr\'as N\'emethi and Dmitry Stepanov for inspiring conversations.
-We are also grateful to Nicholas Duchon for having sent us his thesis, and to Charles Favre, Mattias Jonsson, Andr\'as N\'emethi, Walter Neumann and Matteo Ruggiero for their comments on a previous version of this paper.
+Since the first version of this paper, we have greatly extended its results, in collaboration with Matteo Ruggiero (see \cite{GGPR 17}), modifiying also substantially our approach: instead of working with rooted trees associated with ultrametrics, we work with unrooted trees associated with metrics satisfying the so-called {\em four point condition}.
+Nevertheless, we feel that this first approach remains interesting and potentially useful in other contexts.